 - Fish Passage and Dam Operations.
-Fish passage construction at four dams and fish passage planning and design at two dams (\$209 million), and new dam operating procedures (and related land acquisition or easements) at two dams (\$41 million) (\$250 million total 100% federal). - Programmatic Restoration Authority.
-Programmatic authority to implement island building, floodplain restoration, water level management, backwater restoration, side channel restoration, wing dam/dike alternation and shoreline protection (\$935 million total, not to exceed \$25 million/measure 100% federal). - Land Acquisition.
-Land acquisition of 35,000 acres from willing sellers, for floodplain connectivity and wetland and riparian habitat protection and restoration (\$277 million total 65% federal).
+Fish passage construction at four dams and fish passage planning and design at two dams (\$209 million), and new dam operating procedures (and related land acquisition or easements) at two dams (\$41 million) \$250 million total, 100% federal. - Programmatic Restoration Authority.
+Programmatic authority to implement island building, floodplain restoration, water level management, backwater restoration, side channel restoration, wing dam/dike alternation and shoreline protection \$935 million total, not to exceed \$25 million/measure, 100% federal. - Land Acquisition.
+Land acquisition of 35,000 acres from willing sellers, for floodplain connectivity and wetland and riparian habitat protection and restoration \$277 million total, 65% federal.29

 The \$935 million in programmatic restoration authorization included \$136 million for adaptive management and \$136 million for restoration monitoring and evaluation.
 The recommended \$1.46 billion did not include O&M expenses.
-O&M for ecosystem restoration for Corps projects is typically 100% a nonfederal responsibility.
+O&M for ecosystem restoration for Corps projects is typically a 100% nonfederal responsibility.
 Because some of the projects would be managed by federal agencies, their O&M would be a federal responsibility.
-The O&M costs (which would be incurred over the 50-year planning horizon) for the 15-year increment were estimated at \$61.5 million, with an expected split of \$9.6 million federal and \$51.9 nonfederal.
+O&M costs (which would be incurred over the 50-year planning horizon) for the 15-year increment were estimated at \$61.5 million annually, with an expected split of \$9.6 million federal and \$51.9 million nonfederal.

-Comparison of Legislation and Corps Restoration Plan
+Proposed Legislation and Corps Restoration Plan